Work in prison

 The head of the penitentiary institution may refuse classification or assignment to a job.

-In this case, the person incarcerated may challenge that refusal transmitting the decision of the head of the penitentiary to the interregional director of penitentiary services.
+In this case, the incarcerated person may challenge that refusal transmitting the decision of the head of the penitentiary to the interregional director of penitentiary services.

 It has a period of 15 days from the notification the decision to refuse classification at work or assignment to a job.